 Jinda Han

-HCI & AI Researcher in Fashion on Social Media | CS PhD @ UIUC
+HCI & AI Researcher in Fashion & Social Media

 About Me